Studio Ninja

 Which platform has better automation?

-Studio Ninja includes automation on all plans ($24.90/month) with event-based triggers but no conditional branching.
-HoneyBook's Automations 2.0 offers conditional branching but requires the Essentials plan ($49/month annual).
-Basic automation at lower cost: Studio Ninja.
-If/then logic at higher cost: HoneyBook.
+Studio Ninja includes automation on Pro ($27/month) and Master ($40/month) with event-based triggers but no conditional branching.
+The Starter plan ($16/month) has no automation.
+HoneyBook's Automations 2.0 offers conditional branching but requires the Essentials plan ($49/month annual) and has known regressions (removed project-date triggers, no mid-run email editing).
+Basic automation at lower cost: Studio Ninja Pro.
+If/then logic at higher cost: HoneyBook Essentials.

 Does Studio Ninja have a client portal?

 Yes.
-Studio Ninja now includes a branded client portal on all plans.
+Studio Ninja includes a branded client portal on all plans where clients can review quotes, sign contracts, and pay online.
 HoneyBook also includes a client portal on all plans.
 Both platforms provide a client-facing document hub.

 Do either platform offer project management?